idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 in the `[Executioner]` block will reuse the same preconditioner until the number of linear iterations required to solve the linearized system of equations exceeds 20.
-At that time the solution algorithm will reform the preconditioner and repeat the process.
+If the number of linear iterations exceeds `reuse_preconditioner_max_its` the system does not immediately stop iterating on the current linearized system.
+Instead it will continue until it either successfully solves the current system or reaches `l_max_its`.
+It will then form a new preconditioner for the next nonlinear iteration.

 Using these parameters in combination with a direct factorization of the system can be very efficient.
 The following is an example of how to